lizard-heart/lizard-heart.github.io/projects.markdown

 adds pane for comments about a note similar to google docs. use a shared syncing service and different usernames to collaborate.
 - [journey presentation](https://github.com/lizard-heart/obsidian-journey-presentation)
 creates a presentation with a slide for each obsidian note in a chain from one to another
+- [wordnik definitions](https://github.com/lizard-heart/obsidian-wordnik-definitions) pastes definitions from wordnik.com into a note (either the title of the note or a custom search term)

 ## OmniFocus Plugins
 - [start toggl timer](https://github.com/lizard-heart/omni-focus-start-toggl-timer)